Complexity of equal 0-surgeries: Algorithmic search for 0-surgery diffeomorphisms

 A classical method to construct infinitely many mutually distinct knots that share the same $0$-surgery is via \textit{annulus twisting}~\cite{Osoinach_annulus, AJOT_annulus_twisting_2013,AJDLO_same_traces,AbeTagami_annulus_presentation}.
 For examples, we refer to the two links $L_1$ and $L_2$ shown in Figure~\ref{fig:flat_annulus}.
 Performing $(1/n)$- and $(-1/n)$-surgeries on the blue and red components yields a sequence of knots $K_n^m$.
 By the main result of~\cite{Osoinach_annulus} it follows that for every $m\in\Z$ the knots $K_n^m$ are all friends.
 Moreover, such an annulus presentation yields an explicit sequence of Kirby moves describing $0$-surgery diffeomorphisms $\varphi_n^m\colon K_0^m(0)\rightarrow K_n^m(0)$, see for example~\cite{Osoinach_annulus}.
 If the core curve of the annulus is unknotted and if the boundary curves of the annulus have vanishing linking number (as the red and blue curves in Figure~\ref{fig:flat_annulus}) it is straightforward to check that the parity of $\varphi_n^m$ is given by the parity of $n$ and that for any even $n$, the $0$-surgery diffeomorphism $\varphi_n^m\colon K_0^m(0)\rightarrow K_n^m(0)$ extends to a trace diffeomorphism, see for example~\cite{Manolescu_Piccirillo_0_surgery}.

 \begin{thm} The pairs of friends shown in Table~\ref{tab:AT} arise as knots $K_n^m$ from the flat annulus presentations shown in Figure~\ref{fig:flat_annulus}.
-The column 'traces' describes how the traces of these friends are related. \end{thm}
+The column ‘traces' describes how the traces of these friends are related. \end{thm}

 \begin{proof} We import the surgery descriptions $L_1$ and $L_2$ into SnapPy and use these to create ideal triangulations of the complements of $K_n^m$ for small values of $m$ and $n$.
-Whenever SnapPy recognizes a pair of these manifolds (with the same $m$ but different values of $n$) as manifolds from our census we print it in Table~\ref{tab:AT}.
+(Concretely, we have checked $n,m\in\{-10,10\}$.)
+Whenever SnapPy recognizes a pair of these manifolds (with the same $m$ but different values of $n$) as manifolds from our census, we print it in Table~\ref{tab:AT}.
 By the above discussion, the parity of the $0$-surgery diffeomorphism given by the Kirby moves induced from the annulus presentation is given by the parity of the difference of the values of $n$.
 If that difference is even, the traces are diffeomorphic and if it is odd, it follows that this particular $0$-surgery diffeomorphism does not extend to a trace homeomorphism.
 In Examples~\ref{ex:MP_ex_not4-d} and~\ref{ex:second_ex} below, we use Proposition~\ref{prop:ex_sym} to deduce that for some of these friends, no $0$-surgery diffeomorphism extends to a trace homeomorphism. \end{proof}

-\begin{ex} From Table~\ref{tab:symmetry_groups} we read-off that the three friends $(K10n10,t11532)$, $(K12n318,o9\_39433)$, and $(t11532,-o9\_43446)$ are all asymmetric and have asymmetric $0$-surgery.
+\begin{ex} From Table~\ref{tab:symmetry_groups} we read off that the three pairs of friends are all asymmetric and have asymmetric $0$-surgery.
 Thus Proposition~\ref{prop:ex_sym} implies that all $0$-surgery diffeomorphisms have the same parity (since the $0$-surgeries are asymmetric, all $0$-surgery diffeomorphisms are even isotopic).
 From Table~\ref{tab:AT} we read off that these three pairs of friends each admit a $0$-surgery diffeomorphism with odd parity and thus their traces cannot be homeomorphic.